zabbix/ansible-collection/plugins/README.md

 ```

 ### Example 4
-To select hosts from several host groups you can use the following example.
+To select hosts from several host groups, you can use the following example.
 In this example will be given all hosts, that are linked to any host groups 'Linux', 'Linux Ubuntu' or all host group which names starts from 'Windows'.

 ```yaml